 3 Train movement would only generate fugitive dust emissions.
-4 Total includes indirect and direct emissions.

 7.5 Microscale Carbon Monoxide Hot-Spot Analysis

 Analysts modeled CO concentrations at five intersections covered by covered by congestion management plans identified in the traffic analysis as having the highest station traffic volumes and the worst levels of congestion/delay.
 In addition to these locations, the intersection of Monterey Road and Skyway Drive was analyzed under Alternative 4, which would require an atgrade crossing.
 Alternatives 1 through 3 would not worsen traffic conditions at this or other intersections along the alignment because the alignment and roadways would be grade separated.